lxqt/lxqt-runner/README.md

 ## Overview

-lxqt-runner provides a GUI that comes up on the desktop and allows for launching applications or shutting down the system.
-A calculator function is implemented too.
+lxqt-runner provides a desktop GUI for launching applications or shutting down the system.
+It also includes a calculator, which is triggered by entering = or a sequence of numbers and operators.

 ![lxqt-runner](lxqt-runner.png)